-Applications must be submitted by March 3, 2014.
-Late applications will not be considered.
+Applications must be submitted by February 10, 2017.
+Late or incomplete application packages will not be accepted.

 Des Moines University in compliance with federal and state laws and regulations requiring affirmative action and nondiscrimination, does not discriminate in recruitment and employment in the operation of an of its employment programs and activates, as defined by law.

 The purpose of the Mentored Student Research Program is to provide promising students opportunities to participate in basic science and applied research as co-investigators with DMU faculty mentors.

 Students interested in joining the Mentored Student Research Program must schedule interviews with any faculty members with whom they wish to conduct research.
 The applicant and the faculty mentor will determine together the aspects of the faculty member’s research that the applicant may work on.
 In order to apply to the program, students must request a letter of support from the faculty member with whom they wish to work.

 All applications will be reviewed by members of the University’s research and grants committee.
 The evaluations of this group will focus on the following areas:

 - Student applications must demonstrate a strong desire to conduct research.

 - Student applicants must be in good academic standing at the University.
 The University’s research office will verify student academic standing with the registrar and appropriate college associate dean.

 - Applicants will be required to present their work either at the closing program, the Research Symposium or a local, regional or national conference.

 Research will be supervised by the laboratory director/mentor.
 Students will be expected to engage in research on a regular basis for the equivalent of at least 4 weeks full-time effort unless specifically directed by the laboratory director/mentor.